 Anti-Inflammatory medicine (e.g. ibuprofen) may be prescribed by a doctor but always check with a medical professional first.
 Taking some medications such as ibuprofen should not be done if the patient has asthma.

-Shoe inserts can help to take the pressure off of the heel spur and reduce pain.
-If these treatments do not significantly ease the symptoms then surgery may be an option.
+Shoe inserts can help to take the pressure off the heel spur and reduce pain.
+If these treatments do not significantly ease the symptoms then surgical excision of the extra bone may be an option, but the

 The following exercises form part of our Plantar fasciitis rehab program.

 Stretching exercises for the plantar fascia and calf muscles are particularly important, especially if symptoms are worse in the morning.